André Castro: Turkey

 On 14 August 2013, Castro joined Turkish Süper Lig club Kasımpaşa S.K. on loan.
 The move was made permanent for the 2014–15 season.
 On 6 May 2017, he scored twice in a 3–1 win at Galatasaray SK.

 Castro signed a three-year contract with Göztepe S.K. of the same league on 8 July 2017.
 He scored four times in his first year, adding nine assists to help to a sixth-place finish one year after promotion.

 Braga

 On 28 July 2020, Castro returned to his own country's top flight, on a two-year deal at S.C.
 Braga.
 Counting two goals and four assists to his name from 66 games, he renewed for a further year at its conclusion.

+On 3 October 2023, Castro scored his only UEFA Champions League goal, coming off the bench in the 86th minute and closing the 3–2 away win over 1.
+FC Union Berlin in the group stage shortly after.

+Later career

+Castro remained in the top tier on 17 January 2024, with the 35-year-old signing for Moreirense F.C. until June 2025 after leaving Braga by mutual agreement.
+He returned to Porto 11 years later on 30 August, being handed the captain's armband at their reserves in the Liga Portugal 2.

 International career

 Castro earned 57 caps for Portugal across all youth levels, including 19 for the under-21s.
 On 5 August 2011, he was called by the full side for a friendly with Luxembourg, but remained an unused substitute.